Jscherbe/frontend/reference/planning/notes-table-list-design.md

 ## 4. The Fallback Strategy (Updated)

 *Previous discussions involved a complex Flexbox fallback.
-This has been removed.*
+This has been removed entirely.*
-Given that Subgrid support is nearly universal by mid-2026, we have opted for a "zero-config" fallback path for older browsers:
+Given that Subgrid support is nearly universal by mid-2026, we have opted for a purely native "zero-config" fallback path for older browsers:
 - If a browser does not understand `grid-template-columns: subgrid`, it simply ignores the declaration.
 - The row remains `display: grid`.
 - Because there is no column template defined within the row, it defaults to placing every child in a single vertical column (implicit rows).